akamsteeg/AtleX.HaveIBeenPwned/src/AtleX.HaveIBeenPwned/packageReadme.md

     // Get breaches for an account, excluding unverified breaches var breaches = await client.GetBreachesAsync("test@example.com", BreachMode.ExcludeUnverified); // Requires an API key

+    // Get the subscribed domains for an API key var domains = await client.GetSubscribedDomainsAsync)(); // Requires an API key

+    // Get breached users from a domain the API key is subscribed to var breachedUsersOfDomain = await client.GetBreachedDomainUsersAsync("example.com"); // Requires an API key

     // Get pastes for an email address var pastes = await client.GetPastesAsync("test@example.com"); // Requires an API key